1914 Auburn Tigers football team

 The 1914 Auburn Tigers football team represented Auburn University (then called the Alabama Polytechnic Institute) in the 1914 Southern Intercollegiate Athletic Association football season.
 It was the Tigers' 23rd overall season and they competed as a member of the Southern Intercollegiate Athletic Association (SIAA).
 The team was led by head coach Mike Donahue, in his 10th year, and played their home games at Drake Field in Auburn, Alabama.
 They finished as SIAA Champions with a record of eight wins, zero losses and one tie (8–0–1 overall, 4–0–1 in the SIAA) and outscored opponents 193–0.

 Auburn's strong defense, which held opponents scoreless all season, helped the team garner a retroactive national title by James Howell's computer rating system.
-Auburn University does not claim or otherwise acknowledge this title.
+Auburn did not claim this title until 2025.

 Before the season

 Auburn returned another powerful team minus Kirk Newell.
 "Bull" Kearley was shifted from halfback to end to add speed to the defensive line.